 - beneficiaries feel the Executor's or Administrator's fees are too high or not appropriate

 - a dispute arises over the sale of property or personal assets

 - a creditor alleges that a disputed debt is owed to them

 - someone refuses to turn over an asset belonging to the estate

 Executors and Administrators may want legal advice to help work out any problems that arise.
-If that does not solve the problem, the Executor or Administrator may apply to the Court for direction.
+Reasonable legal fees can be charged to the estate.
+If the matter can't be resolved, the Executor or Administrator may apply to the Court for direction.
 The Court can make an Order that settles the issue.

 Costs to administer an estate depend on individual circumstances.
 The estate is responsible for paying all disbursements or costs incurred in administering the estate.
 Disbursements include all the out of pocket expenses of the lawyer and the Executor or Administrator.
 The Court can review all the disbursements paid to ensure they are accurate.